nathaniel-bennett/secureDNS/README.md

-# SecureDNS - Simple wrapper of the `getaddrinfo` function for DNS over TLS
+# SecureDNS - Transparent wrapper of the `getaddrinfo` function for DNS over TLS

 The SecureDNS library is a lightweight stub resolver implementation that implements DNS over TLS (DoT).
 It is fully compatible with ANSI C, and only